George Hiller

 Fate: Wounded in action, survived

-George Francis Hiller was born in 1916, the son of a British father and French mother, and was educated at the Lycée Janson de Sailly in Paris, and Exeter College, Oxford.
+George Francis Hiller was born in Paris on 15 December 1916, the son of a British father and French mother, and was educated at the Lycée Janson de Sailly in Paris and Exeter College, Oxford.
 He pursued a diplomatic career, and was a consular officer at the outbreak of war.
-Taking a junior commission in the Reconnaissance Corps, he was recommended to SOE and passed to F Section, which he joined in May 1943.
+Taking a junior commission in the Reconnaissance Corps, he was recommended to SOE and passed to its French Section, which he joined in May 1943.